opentelekomcloud-community/otc-java-sdk-v1/doc/source/index.rst

 OTC Java SDK v1 documentation
 =============================

-The `OTC Java SDK v1` provides functionality to use OpenTelekomCloud API in Java.
+The `OTC Java SDK v1` provides functionality to use the OpenTelekomCloud API in Java.

-Escpecially methods for signing requests using AK/SK
+Especially methods for signing requests using AK/SK

 .. toctree::
    :includehidden: